Did you know about our Sanctuary Declaration?

 A little history: following WWII, as a congregation we welcomed numerous displaced persons (38 members) from Eastern Europe, taking on responsibility for their housing and employment (see newspaper article on this page).
 Later on, FLC helped to support Vietnamese, Chilean, and Central American refugees.

-One new opportunity: Accompanying Migrant Minors with Protection, Advocacy, Representation and Opportunities (elca.org/ammparo) is about helping people who are fleeing the violence and poverty in El Salvador, Central America and Mexico.
-One effort is to have volunteers show up in court to act as a companion and advocate for unaccompanied minor refugees, another is to have congregations welcome refugee families.
-In December of 2016 we began to form a welcome committee, with Maria Cortez as Spanish language contact person.
-As a Welcoming Congregation, we simply agree to welcome any interested Salvadoran immigrants into the ministry life of this congregation (worship, bible study, etc…), and to help connected with other resources available in our area.
+We are participating in our national congregation’s AMMPARO project: Accompanying Migrant Minors with Protection, Advocacy, Representation and Opportunities (elca.org/ammparo), which is about helping people who are fleeing the violence and poverty in El Salvador, Central America and Mexico.
+As a Welcoming Congregation with AMMPARO, we simply agree to welcome immigrants into the ministry life of this congregation (worship, bible study, etc…), and to help connected with other resources available in our area.